MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 }
 ```

-Press play in Unity editor and... what happen?
+Press play in Unity editor and... what happened?
 Why is our player don't spawning?
 Well, the question is very simple.
-You need to start the server somehow, and that's what comming next, but before...
+You need to start the server somehow, and that's what coming next, but before...

 ### Types of servers

-On Mirage has two types of server:
+On Mirage has two types of servers:
-- You can create a server only game, which runs as an Authoritative kind, and takes decision for every player and you must join always as a client ([For more info you can click here](https://www.gabrielgambetta.com/client-server-game-architecture.html)).
+- You can create a server-only game, which runs as an Authoritative kind, and takes decisions for every player and you must join always as a client ([For more info you can click here](https://www.gabrielgambetta.com/client-server-game-architecture.html)).
 - You can create a host server.
-Which will work as client + server and will take decisions for every other clients in the network
+Which will work as client + server and will take decisions for every other client in the network

 Which one is the best?
 That depends on your game, we can't know certainly in this guide.

 ### Why are you telling me this now?

-Because in this guide we will be working on Server + Client type, so we want you to know that there are other ways to connect into the Server besides this guide.
+Because in this guide we will be working on Server + Client type, so we want you to know that there are other ways to connect to the Server besides this guide.

 ### Continuing with the guide

-Now, we need to connect into our server, so for this we have two roads, write down a script and make the server start or just using the HUD
+Now, we need to connect to our server, so for this, we have two roads, write down a script and make the server start, or just use the HUD.

 ## Initiate Server By Scripting